Store

 Frequently Asked Question

 New Friends: Another ‘new experience’ of cruising the Loop is meeting & making new friends.
 This is often the first time ‘couples’ meet others ‘as a couple’.
 Most often our friends knew us first before we were married.
 They were classmates or people we knew from work.
 Cruising the Loop, other Loopers will come to know you by two things: your boat’s name, and as a couple.
 It’s just another reason we suggest every Looper have ‘Boat Cards’.
 These are the non-Business Cards of the boat world.
-You card should have your name, Home Port, Email, and your boat’s name, brand name & length.
+Your card should have your name, Home Port, Email, and your boat’s name, brand name & length.
 A phone # is optional.
-We exchange ‘boat cards’ with near 70 or so Loopers every voyage.
+We exchange ‘boat cards’ with 50 or more Loopers every voyage.
 In addition, it comes in handy when checking in at Marinas, as it provides the marina with your name, contact info, boat type & length.

 A popular Marine Store offers a “Washer/Dryer Combo” for $2,500.
 Installation including water and drain might cost you another $900.
 So, for $3,400 you can wash & dry your clothes on your boat.
 What a deal. . .
 Or is it?

-‘Fun Money’ is our #1 biggest Looping expense.
+Since our third time around the Loop “Fun Money” has been our #1 biggest Looping expense.
 It is very reason for my “More Fun than Fuel” Looping philosophy.
 This is what allows us to spend more money on ourselves having fun, eating out and being a tourist, vs having to pour the bulk of our Cruising Kitty down our fuel tank and giving another Lion’s share of it to the marinas.

+This voyage will take you to over a hundred incredible destinations.
+Most every single one of them and almost as many more between them, will tempt you off your boat to stop, shop, eat out, linger, and of course, that all cost money.
 Yes, there are tons of amazing ‘FREE THINGS’ to do on this voyage, but even the ‘free things’ have a way of costing money.
 We buy a souvenir, maybe a T-shirt or Ball cap, an ice cream, a soft drink, a cup of coffee, and probably stop for lunch or dinner. . .
 There are enough free things to do cruising the Great Loop – one could go bankrupt doing them all.

 When cruising the Loop by the recommended seasons, ‘time’ will be your best friend.
 It will in fact, prove to be your most enjoyable and most indulgent luxury.

 We encourage everyone to go ‘Looper Slow’ and not worry about getting anywhere fast.
 Cruising at Looper speed, which is near 8mph, the average voyage will be 140 days averaging very near 40-miles per day.
 That’s slow!
-That’s also the very safest way to go.
-Take your time both on the water and on land.
-Don’t rush, don’t get in a hurry – everything will still be there when you are!
-‘Not taking more time’ is one of the most frequently mentioned regrets by previous Loopers.

 While this voyage only requires 140 ‘actual cruising days, we time our voyage to remain near 3 months in each geographical area.
 This gives us an average mid-70s summer temperature in the North as well as an average mid-70s winter temperature in the South.
 With this method, we are not only cruising the entire way in the best of weather, but we also avoid the peak Atlantic Hurricane Season as well as the peak Tornado Season in Tornado Alley.
 It also puts us cruising down the Inland Rivers during the peak Fall Foliage.